MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-m365-chat.md

 Copilot for Sales extends the Microsoft 365 Copilot chat by providing sellers with a question and answer (Q&A) experience to ask questions and get answers from a partner application within the chat interface.
 By using your actions, you can introduce new Q&A capabilities to the chat experience, thereby bringing insights from various applications directly to the sellers in the chat interface.

 > [!NOTE]
 > This feature is not enabled by default.
-To enable this feature, contact Microsoft.
+To enable this feature, contact us using [this link](https://aka.ms/CopilotForSalesExtensibilityPreview).

 :::image type="content" source="media/extend-sales-chat.png" alt-text="Screenshot showing sales chat.":::